dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 GEM AVANCEÑA/TV5: Sir, maayong gabi.
 Sir, comment ninyo po doon sa nangyaring dispersal sa harap ng US embassy noong Wednesday po?

-PRRD: You know, the police said that natakot kasi na-corner sila.
+DUTERTE: You know, the police said that natakot kasi na-corner sila.
 There were just two of them, I think, in the crowd.
 They were surrounded by the group of militants.
 Alam mo iyan ang sinasabi ko eh, even in war, even in everything, it's miscalculation.

 Well, I think that the police there was— nobody would ever do that in the midst of a trouble— I'm not justifying it.
 Just a maybe, baka he was under stress.
 They might gang up on him, hurt him and so he acted on by instinct, self-preservation.